CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 ### 1.1 Introduction

 Microsoft Exchange is a groupware solution for medium to large institutions.
 It can be used to electronically deliver messages and has additional services to support workflows and to manage mobile devices via Microsoft Exchange ActiveSync.
-Messages, such as e-mail, can be centrally managed, delivered, filtered and sent using Microsoft Exchange.
-Also, typical groupware applications, such as newsgroups, calendars, and task lists, as well as Microsoft Exchange Unified Messaging, can be offered and managed.
-In order to use the functions of Microsoft Exchange, additional server software is required in addition to the server service.
+Messages, such as e-mails, can be centrally managed, delivered, filtered and sent using Microsoft Exchange.
+Similarly, typical groupware applications, such as newsgroups, calendars, and task lists, as well as Microsoft Exchange Unified Messaging, can be offered and managed.
+In order to use the functions of Microsoft Exchange, additional client software is required in addition to the server service.
 The combination of Microsoft Exchange servers and Outlook clients is referred to here as the Microsoft Exchange system.

 Microsoft Outlook is a client made directly available by installing the Microsoft Office suite or integrating with the operating systems of mobile devices.
 In addition, the web application "Outlook Web App" via the browser z.
 For example, you can access emails, contacts, and the calendar.
 This service is already included in the Microsoft Exchange package.